givmo/couch_record/README.md

 - **view_by** - generates a query method that returns raw rows from the database
 - **find_by** - generates a query method that returns records of the model class, using the :include_docs query parameter

-    find_by :name, :singular => true

 Options

 - **:design_doc** - defaults to "by_#{name}"
 - **:view_name** - defaults to "by_#{name}"
 - **:singular** - sets :limit => 1 on the query and returns the first row or record instead of an array
 - **:case_insensitive** - downcases :key, :startkey, and :endkey when passed as parameters to the query method.
-You're responsible for making sure your view doncases the values being indexed.
+You're responsible for making sure your view downcases the values being indexed.
 - any other options are passed as parameters on the query, so you can use :limit, :descending, etc.